 As part of a $3 billion restoration, the Centre Block of Parliament closed in 2018 for 10 years while the renovated West Block is home to the Canadian House of Commons.

-10- Notre Dame Basilica in Montreal
+10- Notre Dame Basilica

 Montreal’s Notre Dame Basilica was the first Gothic Revival style church in Canada and became a basilica in 1982.

-It’s worth paying the admission and taking a guided tour of the Notre-Dame Basilica to learn about the Parish, the building’s architecture and artwork.
+It’s worth paying the admission and taking a guided tour of the Notre Dame Basilica to learn about the Parish, the building’s architecture and artwork.

-11- Grouse Mountain in Vancouver
+11- Grouse Mountain

 One of Canada’s most famous landmarks is Grouse Mountain, which is in North Vancouver and is an attraction all year round.